MCTC Alumni Success Story - Amy Withrow

 many times was my rock and she pushed me to become my best self.
 Brianna Whitten also

-saw potential in me that I could not and she pushed and prodded, in a nice way, until it
+saw potential in me that I could not and she pushed and prodded, in a nice way, until

 surfaced and then she helped me to run with it.
-She even found me a position in the writing
+She even found me a position in the

 studio as a writing consultant.
-My time at MCTC was not wasted and it prepared me to go
+My time at MCTC was not wasted and it prepared me

 further than I could have imagined when I first stepped foot on the campus.
 A scared

 woman of 40, who kept asking herself, "Do you really think you can?
-Do you have this in
+Do you have this

 you?"
-The answer I found has been so much more than what I thought it would ever be and
+The answer I found has been so much more than what I thought it would ever be

 I am so thankful to MCTC for that.